Unusual Options Activity Insight: Twitter | Benzinga

 Unusual Options Activity Insight: Twitter

-On Friday, shares of Twitter (NYSE:TWTR) saw unusual options activity.
-After the option alert, the stock price moved down to $67.93.
+Shares of Twitter (NYSE:TWTR) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $67.06.

 - Option Type: SWEEP